 - When will I receive restitution?

 This depends on the circumstances of your case.
 Judges can order restitution to be paid on a specific date or over time.
 In many cases, restitution must be taken from a defendant’s earnings in prison, or the defendant might be ordered to pay restitution gradually over a period of probation.

 - What can I do if the court doesn’t order the defendant to pay the full amount?

 For certain offenses, generally those involving serious injury, sexual assaults, domestic violence, or homicide, you can request compensation from the North Carolina Victim Compensation Program.
 The Victim Compensation Program is a program run by the State of North Carolina to help compensate victims of crime, even in some cases for which the defendant is not convicted.
 You can learn more about this program and submit an application for assistance by visiting the program’s website.
 If you are a victim of domestic violence, your local domestic violence agency also may be able to assist you in signing up for this program.

 - What if I do not receive the restitution that the court ordered?

 If the defendant completes his or her sentence without paying restitution, you might be able to file a civil lawsuit to collect the money from the defendant, but you may wish to consult a private attorney early in the criminal case to determine whether or not you should pursue this step earlier.
-See the Lawsuits FAQ for more information about judgments and collections.
+See the Lawsuits Help Topic for more information about judgments and collections.